Vergence-accommodation conflict: Physiology

 The vergence-accommodation conflict can have permanent effects on eyesight.
 Children under the age of six are recommended to avoid 3D displays that cause VAC.
-Most 3D displays up until and through the 2010s cause VAC.
+Meta Half Dome prototypes addressed the problem with variable focus lenses that matched focal depth to vergence stereoscopic depth.
+The first prototype used bulky mechanical actuators to refocus the lens.
+The third prototype used a stack of 6 liquid crystal lens layers where each layer could be turned on and off by applying a voltage, and this creates 64 discrete focal planes.
+There are currently no production products using this technology.

 Causes

 Virtual and augmented reality

 All first-generation VR and augmented reality (AR) headsets are fixed-focus devices that can cause VAC.
-Popular examples of these devices include the Oculus Quest 2, HTC Vive, and the Microsoft HoloLens.
+Popular examples of these devices include the Oculus Quest 2, HTC Vive, Valve Index and the Microsoft HoloLens.
 VAC can be experienced by bringing a virtual object very close to one's eyes in the headset and trying to focus on it.

 Not all 3D displays cause the vergence-accommodation conflict.
 New types of displays are being developed that do not cause VAC, such as holographic displays and light field displays.

 Other causes

 VAC can also be experienced when using other technologies, including: